info@texmg.com

 4. Security

-In cybersecurity, network virtualization is transformative.
-It moves security policies from physical devices to a central virtual space.
-This flexibility allows quick adaptation to new threats, safeguarding sensitive data with effective, timely strategies.
+Network virtualization shifts security policies to a centralized virtual space.
+This flexibility enables faster responses to new threats, protecting sensitive data with more effective strategies.

 5. Network Slicing